This Chop Suey Recipe is not that hard to do. You’ll just need some patience in chopping the vegetables.

 - salt and pepper to taste

-- In a pan saute garlic and onion.
+- In a pan saute garlic and onion until translucent and crispy.

 - Put the pork and let it simmer for a few minutes.

-- Add water and boil until it thickens.
+- Add water and boil until the pork becomes tender.

 - Add carrots and sayote, and let it simmer for a minute.

 - Put the broccoli and cauliflower, and let it simmer for another minute.